douglasbrandao/anki-sentence-maker/README.md

 ## Need to be implemented

-* Create a phonetic transcription to words we could not found find on the dictionary
+* Create a phonetic transcription to words we could not found on the dictionary
 > Examples: fall short, run at...

 ## To the future